What Is to Be Done? (novel): Plot

-Vera and Lopukhov intend to live in accordance with their beliefs and draw up a system of elaborate rules, such as not being able to enter each other's sleeping quarters without express permission, so as to give each other the utmost equality, privacy, freedom, and independence.
-Vera aspires not only to have economic independence for herself but also to save other young women from the fate she almost faced.
+Viéra and Lopukhóf intend to live in accordance with their beliefs and draw up a system of elaborate rules, such as not being able to enter each other's sleeping quarters without express permission, so as to give each other the utmost equality, privacy, freedom, and independence.
+Viéra aspires not only to have economic independence for herself but also to save other young women from the fate she almost faced.
 She becomes a seamstress and starts a commune of seamstresses with other young women, many of whose stories are related in the novel.
-The commune evolves to include shared living arrangements, profit-sharing, and classes provided by educated individuals such as Lopukhov and his best friend and classmate Alexander Kirsanov.
+The commune evolves to include shared living arrangements, profit-sharing, and classes provided by educated individuals such as Lopukhóf and his best friend and classmate Alexander Kirsanov.

-The commune thrives, leading to a second becoming established.
-But in the meantime, Kirsanov has fallen in love with Vera, and she has come to realize that she does not love Lopukhov as much as she thought she did.
-Lopukhov, whose ardour for his wife remains undimmed, recognises this too and tries to manipulate events in the background before eventually discussing the problem with a distraught Vera.
-In secret, Lopukhov disappears and fakes his own suicide, as described in the preface.
-This leaves Kirsanov and Vera free to marry one another.
-Eventually, the famed Rakhmetov character reveals to Vera the ruse that is the faked suicide.
-Though satisfied with her work with the seamstress commune, Vera begins to study medicine to become a doctor and break the public prejudice against women joining such a profession.
+The commune thrives, leading to the formation of a second.
+But in the meantime, Kirsanov has fallen in love with Viéra, and she has come to realize that she does not love Lopukhóf as much as she thought she did.
+Lopukhóf, whose ardour for his wife remains undimmed, recognises this too and tries to manipulate events in the background before eventually discussing the problem with a distraught Viéra.

+In secret, Lopukhóf disappears and fakes his own suicide, as described in the preface.
+This leaves Kirsanov and Viéra free to marry one another.
+Eventually, the famed Rakhmetov character reveals Lopukhóf's faked suicide to Viéra.
+Though satisfied with her work with the seamstress commune, Viéra begins to study medicine to become a doctor and break the public prejudice against women joining such a profession.

 The book's final section focuses on Kirsanov and the patient he is treating.
 This young woman is suffering partly because of a lack of freedom to marry as she pleases.
 Kirsanov not only solves this problem but helps her to realize that the man she wishes to marry is a licentious and lackluster partner.
 The woman eventually meets and falls in love with Charles Beaumont, a man who claims to have been an American industrialist partially raised in Russia.
-Charles steers the young woman towards Vera's circle, which she quickly joins.
+Charles steers the young woman towards Viéra's circle, which she quickly joins.
 Finally, Charles and the woman marry.
-Vera meets Charles for the first time and realizes that Charles is Lopukhov returned from the U.S. And the Kirsanovs and "Beaumonts" eventually move in together in a ménage à quatre.
+Viéra meets Charles for the first time and realizes that Charles is Lopukhóf returned from the U.S. The Kirsanovs and "Beaumonts" eventually move in together in a ménage à quatre.